brendanzab/moniker/README.md

 - type definitions
 - ...and more!

-Scopes introduce 'binders', that may then refer to 'variables' in a body.
+'Pattern's introduce 'binders', that may then refer to 'variables' referred to in a 'term'.
+We refer to the combination of a pattern and the term it binds as a 'scope'.

 For example, let's take a Rust implementation of the identity function:

 ```rust
 fn ident<T>(value : T) -> T {